310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Kanata %}
-wah…! i-i’m so sorry! i turned around and bumped into you!
+…fwah? i-i am so sorry! i [turned] around and bumped into you!
 {% endbubble %}

 {% bubble Nazuna %}